top of page

 Total commitment:

-All three programs require an estimated the same time commitment each week.
+All three course options require an estimated the same time commitment each week.
 The difference between our programs is not the amount of commitment each week, but rather the length of time you stay committed to the program (3, 6, or 9 months) and the learning outcomes.

 DAILY: